FlanderDev/FlanderDev/README.md

 ## Usefuls gists
 - [Editable Console.ReadLine](https://gist.github.com/FelixLeander/668c7ec28cd1d7c28d4cde939462f890)

 ## I'm a computer enthusiast & nerd, I love understanding & working with software.
-Bing terminally online helps :D
+Being terminally online helps :D
 - 🔭 Former state-certified electrican, now working as a Junior Software Developer at an awesome international mid-sized company.
 - 🌱 Languages: By a large margin C#, a small share of Kotlin and Java (android app development), a tiny bit of Rust & avoiding JavaScript wherever I can ❤
 - 🥅 2025 Goals: Learning & using more high performance and parrallel operations in C#.